Kids Street

-Kids Street is an American pay television channel operated by Condista Networks aimed at the 3 to 7-year-old Latino market in the United States.
+Kids Street is an American pay television channel operated by 2042 Media USA, LLC aimed at the 3-to-7-year-old Latino market in the United States.

 History

 The channel launched on Comcast Xfinity systems on January 16, 2017.
+The channel was added to Charter Spectrum on June 30, 2020.

 The channel operates an evening/late night block aimed at older audiences called Family Central Explorer.
 All programming aired on Kids Street is offered in English with Spanish available as a secondary audio program.
-The channel was added to Charter Spectrum on June 30, 2020.

-In September 2020, the channel changed its name from "Kids Central" to its current name of "Kids Street."
+In September 2020, the channel changed its name to Kids Street.